The New Dawn: How AI is Rewriting Cinema’s Future

 AI Rewriting Cinema's Future

-AI Rewriting Cinemas Future
+AI is Rewriting Cinemas Future

 Something’s shifting in how stories get made, and it’s happening faster than most of us realized.
 Artificial intelligence has slipped into filmmaking the way sound once did, or colour, or CGI.
 Quietly at first, then suddenly everywhere.
 A filmmaker sits down with an idea.
 The characters that used to live only in their head can now appear on screen in days, not months.
 Entire worlds take shape from descriptions.
 Scenes that would’ve required armies of artists and impossible budgets now emerge from collaboration between human vision and machine capability.
 This isn’t some distant future.
 It’s happening right now, and it’s putting tools that once belonged only to major studios into the hands of anyone with a story worth telling.